Martine9670/thp_mini_jeu_POO/README.md

 ### 🎯 Learning Objectives

-✅ Créer et manipuler des classes Ruby
+✅ Create and manipulate Ruby classes
-Apprends à structurer ton code avec des classes et des objets.
+Understand how to structure your code using classes and objects.

-🔁 Gérer les interactions entre objets via des méthodes Les joueurs, les ennemis, les combats : tout communique !
+🔁 Manage interactions between objects through methods Players, enemies, and combat logic all communicate via methods.

-🕹️ Implémenter une boucle de jeu interactive en console Le joueur fait des choix, les ennemis réagissent, le jeu évolue.
+🕹️ Implement an interactive game loop in the console Let the player make choices, trigger actions, and control the game's flow.

-📦 Manipuler des collections d’objets (tableaux)
+📦 Handle collections of objects (arrays)
-Suis les ennemis, ajoute-en, supprime-les, fais-les attaquer !
+Track enemies, add new ones, remove them, and make them attack.

-💉 Gérer la logique de jeu : états du joueur, combats, soins Points de vie, attaque, soin, mort… le cœur d’un mini-RPG.
+💉 Manage game logic: player state, combat, health, and healing Control key gameplay elements like damage, health packs, and death.

-🧭 Créer un menu et gérer les choix utilisateurs Permets à l’utilisateur de chercher des armes, se soigner, attaquer, etc.
+🧭 Implement a menu system and user choice handling Offer options to search for weapons, heal, or attack visible enemies.

-🧠 Maîtriser méthodes et variables d’instance
+🧠 Use instance methods and instance variables effectively Store and manage each player's unique state throughout the game.

-Stocke les états, mets à jour les objets au fil de la partie.
+🧬 Apply inheritance (HumanPlayer < Player)

-🧬 Utiliser l’héritage (ex : HumanPlayer < Player)
+Extend basic behavior to customize human players vs. enemies.

-Réutilise et étends des classes pour gérer les différences entre humains et ennemis.
+🛠️ Handle errors and refine game mechanics

-🛠️ Gérer les erreurs et peaufiner la logique du jeu Messages de fin, gestion des ennemis visibles, comportements inattendus.
+Implement game over conditions, manage enemies in sight, and catch edge cases.

 ---

-### Auteur : Martine PINNA ###
+### Author : Martine PINNA ###
 ### Github : Martine9670 ###
 ### Discord : Martine PINNA ###